Introduction To The Work

-Our inner sense of 'goodness' has come at a high price-the many lost parts of ourselves that are resourceless and unable to help themselves, but would come back to wholeness if we knew how to find and integrate them.
+Our inner sense of 'goodness' has come at a high price - many lost parts of ourselves that are resourceless and unable to help themselves, but would come back to wholeness if we knew how to find and integrate them.
 Carl Jung, the great psychologist who pioneered the concept of the human 'shadow' once said, "I'd rather be whole than good."
 True goodness flows from wholeness, and wholeness of being is the goal of this work.

 Even before childhood, in the womb and back before conception are places where traumas have occurred and damaged parts became lost.
 But the deepest traumas and most serious fragmentation of our beings began earlier still, in the transpersonal realm.
-'Past lives' and similar metaphors, and especially the layers of being before manifestation are rich with incidents of trauma, deep suffering and fragmentation.
-Even these more cosmic parts of ourselves are in need of healing, if we are to be truly whole.
+'Past lives' and similar metaphors, and especially the layers of being before manifestation are rich with incidents of trauma, deep suffering, and fragmentation.
+Even these more cosmic parts of ourselves are in need of healing—if we are to be truly whole.

 Human beings are much larger and greater than the culture has led us to believe.
 We are huge beings who are capable of embodying the deepest and grandest elements of Deity.
 But for most of us, realizing our wholeness and divinity has been only a matter of glimpses.

 The ability to heal to wholeness and remain whole is among our endowments and it's our greatest potential as beings.
-And because of who we really are in the depths of our true Selves... for humans, wholeness of being is a big deal.
+And because of who we really are in the depths of our true Selves... for humans, wholeness of Being is a big deal.

 We've also been conditioned to believe that if there is something 'wrong,' someone must be at fault for it.
 Finding the culprit and punishing him or her has gone for 'justice,' as defined by the culture.

-We continue to deepen our conditioning when we unconsciously (or consciously) see ourselves as effect of another's cause, or use guilt to motivate ourselves or others.
+We continue to deepen our conditioning when we unconsciously (or consciously) see ourselves as the effect of another's cause, or use guilt to motivate ourselves or others.
 We've always seen it and done it this way, so why bother to question its effectiveness?

 When the results of this approach have not been to our liking, we've increased the blame or guilt (and the consequent bad feelings), hoping that this time we'll be motivated enough to stop doing the 'wrong' thing and start doing the 'right' thing.
 Ouch.

-Another sacred cow in both the dominate culture and the 'new age' is the notion of 'mind over matter.'
+Another sacred cow in both the dominant culture and the 'new age' is the notion of 'mind over matter.'
 We've tended to believe that our minds are smarter than our bodies and our emotions.
-So with our minds we've attempted to take control so we can 'help' our feeling parts learn better ways of behaving.
+So with our minds, we've attempted to take control so we can 'help' our feeling parts learn better ways of behaving.
 This has been especially true in technologies like NLP and hypnosis where we've tried to get the powerful unconscious mind to support the intentions of the conscious mind.

 A fundamental premise of this work is that the emotions know what they need in order to heal and return to wholeness.
 Here it's mind's role to learn from the feelings what it can do to help.
 Mind (consciousness) in the service of feelings (sentience) spells a radical shift away from most other approaches to emotional healing.

-Unfortunately coping doesn't help healing.
+Unfortunately coping doesn't help us heal.
 Rather, it's a way of pushing the feelings away or avoiding them, and therefore a form of denial.
 The good news is that we don't have to stop coping before we can start healing.
 As the work progresses, a natural transition happens as true healing tools replace coping mechanisms.

 There is an essential ingredient in any healing work involving bringing parts of ourselves back into wholeness - acceptance.
 Acceptance is like magic, it's the true healing balm.
 Acceptance of every part of ourselves and all of our feelings and experiences is what makes wholeness happen.
 And of course acceptance is the opposite of denial.